iheartradio/open-m3u8/README.md

 ## Artifacts

 We now have artifacts in Maven Central!
+Artifacts are typically built with Java 7.

 ### Gradle